DanHodgson12/my-cook-book/TESTING.md

 ### Known Bugs

+There are no known bugs with the web application.

 ## Code Validation

 The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to check for any code errors or misuse of syntax/elements in the HTML & CSS.